 Planting garlic around your garden may help repel burrowing pests, but results can vary.
 Planting garlic and using garlic spray together can, however, help repel rabbits and deer.
 Rabbits are deathly allergic to garlic, while deer typically aren’t fond of the smell.

-Garlic spray is organic, so it won’t harm your plants or the environment.
+Garlic spray is an organic pesticide, so it won’t harm your plants or the environment.
 It’s also much safer for people and pets than chemical sprays, unless one of your pets is a rabbit.
 Garlic spray is effective against many different pests, but it won’t stop most burrowing pests.
 It’s safe and inexpensive to make at home, although it can be a mild skin and eye irritant.